Instrumentenprogrammierung mit Python

 currSetPoints = [50, 100, 150, 250]

-# Send SCPI command to configure the MagnaLOAD for current control
+# Send SCPI command to configure the MagnaDC power supply for local control

 # For each entry in currSetPoints array